SkygearIO/skygear-doc/content/chat/basics/js.md

 ### Creating group chat by distinct participants (distinctByParticipants)

-By default, if you try to create conversations with same list of participants with `createConversation`.
+By default, if you try to create conversations with same list of participants with [createConversation](https://doc.esdoc.org/github.com/skygeario/chat-SDK-JS/class/lib/index.js~SkygearChatContainer.html#instance-method-createConversation).
 You will eventually create different conversations with the identical participants.

 This may or may be a desire behavior in your application depends on your app design.